 For service to: Team Jess

 Melissa Ryan Bergstrom attended Sauk Valley Community College and transferred to Western Illinois University where she completed her bachelor’s degree in Law Enforcement and Justice Administration with a minor in Security and Management.
 She resides in Sterling with her husband, Chris, and their five children, Isaiah, Carter, Kael, Bella and Abigail.
 Melissa has an extensive history with community involvement and volunteerism.
 Her current position as Marketing and Community Engagement Director for Candlelight Inn involves Candlelight Gives Back Program and all community events/fundraisers.
 She started the food programs for the 21st CCLC program and program outreach sites in Sterling and Rock Falls and has number of other volunteer commitments to include April House Child Advocacy Center, Sunrise Rotary, and school-based activities.
 Melissa is being honored for her volunteerism and commitment to “Team Jess”.
-She and her team raised over $184,000 in the past 5 years for cancer awareness through the annual community touchdown event.
+She and her team raised over $184,000 for six different organizations in the past 5 years for cancer awareness through the annual community touchdown event.

 AmeriCorps: Christopher Black – East Moline

 For service to: WQPT-Quad Cities PBS